Callings

 Mask

 The Mask never occupies the center of a story, only the space behind whoever does.
 Charming, elusive, and pathologically allergic to consequences, they treat every interaction as a performance and every relationship as a potential exit strategy.
+Honey teaches them which compliment lands, which secret travels, and how to leave a room convinced you were the most interesting person in it.
+Silk teaches them to be three rooms away before anyone thinks to check.
 The best Masks are beloved by everyone and known by no one.

 Domains